Build4Today/FastMove/readme.md

-# 🚀 AI Native Mobile App
+# 🚀 FastMove - Take less decisions by having your AI clone

+**Make the right choices!
+Be happier and more energized by taking less decisions**

-React Native app, built with TypeScript 5 and Yarn 4.
+FastMove is a React Native app, built with TypeScript 5 and Yarn 4.
 This mobile app uses NativeBase for the UI 🚀

 ### Requirements